-- Provide intake, orientation, and assessments for job-seekers with disabilities; - Promote employment of persons with disabilities; - Based on a comprehensive assessment of an individual disabilities, determine an individual's eligibility for services in accordance with the Division's Order of Selection criteria Develop an Individualized Employment Plan; - Provide guidance and counseling, physical restoration, and training to financially eligible persons with disabilities; - Provide follow-up services to enhance job retention; - Provide other services as may be available and appropriate; - Provide Pre-Employment Transitioning Services for students with disabilities, as defined by WIOA; - Provide Supported Employment Services for youth and adults with disabilities as defined by WIOA; - Provide independent living services and older blind services to enhance the capacity of persons with disabilities to live unaided in the community; - Provide performance information as required by WIOA;

-- Provide training to Workforce staff on disability related issues; - Provide technical assistance on disability related issues and on assistive technology; - Engage employers through the Division's Business Liaisons; - Work in a collaborative manner to coordinate services among the Workforce Partners for individuals with disabilities.
+- Provide intake, orientation, and assessments for job-seekers with disabilities; - Promote employment of persons with disabilities; - Based on a comprehensive assessment of an individual disabilities, determine an individual's eligibility for services in accordance with the Division's Order of Selection criteria Develop an Individualized Employment Plan; - Provide guidance and counseling, physical restoration, and training to financially eligible persons with disabilities; - Provide follow-up services to enhance job retention; - Provide other services as may be available and appropriate; - Provide Pre-Employment Transitioning Services for students with disabilities, as defined by WIOA; - Provide Supported Employment Services for youth and adults with disabilities as defined by WIOA; - Provide independent living services and older blind services to enhance the capacity of persons with disabilities to live unaided in the community; - Provide performance information as required by WIOA; - Provide training to Workforce staff on disability related issues; - Provide technical assistance on disability related issues and on assistive technology; - Engage employers through the Division's Business Liaisons; - Work in a collaborative manner to coordinate services among the Workforce Partners for individuals with disabilities.

-(B) A description of how individuals with disabilities will be served through the American Job Center system in the Local Area.
+(B) A description of how individuals with disabilities will be served through the AJC system in the Local Area.
+19

 All customers and employers will be served seamlessly in the American Job Centers.
-The Board will collaborate with the Maryland Division of Rehabilitation Services (DORS) partners to negotiate the DORS role in Frederick's workforce system.
-The Board will use the Memoranda of Understanding and Resource Sharing Agreement to further clarify roles and expectations.
-These discussions will focus on efforts to enhance the provision of services to individuals with disabilities, to ensure staff have opportunities for training and technical assistance, determinations regarding the use of and sharing of information, and coordinated and collaborative efforts to include employer input and participation.
+WIOA partners collaborate with the Maryland Division of Rehabilitation Services (DORS) to negotiate the DORS role in Frederick's workforce system.
+Specific expectations and roles are spelled out in the Memoranda of Understanding and Resource Sharing Agreement.
+There are regular meetings and discussions among AJC partners focused on efforts to enhance the provision of services to individuals with disabilities, ensure staff have opportunities for training and technical assistance, determinations regarding the use of and sharing of information, and coordinated and collaborative efforts to include employer input and participation.